wizardjedi/php-java-serialization/spec.md

 ```
 stream:
   magic version contents

+magic:
+  STREAM_MAGIC = 0xAC 0xED

+version:
+  STREAM_VERSION = 0x00 0x05
 ```

-Stream starts with MAGIC constant and stream version and then content of stream.
+Stream starts with MAGIC (ACED in hex) constant and stream version (nowadays its 5) and then content of stream.

 ```
 contents: